CLI and Resources

 The main helpers are:

-list_sample_cases()andread_sample_case()for discovery and inspectioncopy_sample_case()for local editable copieslist_notebooks()andcopy_notebook()for the packaged notebook series
+list_sample_cases(),sample_case_metadata(), andread_sample_case()for discovery and inspectioncopy_sample_case()for local editable copieslist_notebooks(),notebook_metadata(), andcopy_notebook()for the packaged notebook series

-PinchProblem and PinchWorkspace also resolve packaged sample-case names
+The internal PinchProblem and PinchWorkspace coordinators also resolve

 The packaged notebooks are intended to be copied as clean source assets.
 They

-ship without stored execution output and rely on the same public
+ship without stored execution output and exercise the same unsupported

-PinchWorkspace and plotting surfaces documented elsewhere in RTD.
+PinchWorkspace and plotting internals documented elsewhere in RTD.
+The

 The current optional install split is:

-openpinch[notebook]for Jupyter, Plotly graph rendering, and Excel I/Oopenpinch[dashboard]for Streamlit plus the same plotting/export stackopenpinch[brayton_cycle]for TESPy-backed Brayton-cycle toolingopenpinch[full]for the combined optional surface
+openpinch[notebook]for Jupyter, Plotly graph rendering, and Excel I/Oopenpinch[dashboard]for Streamlit plus the same plotting/export stackopenpinch[synthesis]for solver-backed heat exchanger network synthesisopenpinch[brayton_cycle]for TESPy-backed Brayton-cycle toolingopenpinch[full]for every optional surface, including the IDAES/Pyomo synthesis stack; runidaes get-extensionsafter installation

 Helpers for accessing packaged OpenPinch sample cases and notebooks.